Fixing CMake find_package for PROJ

 PROJ_DIR/CMAKE_PREFIX_PATH not propagated into the isolated CMake generator context |

-Explicitly pass prefix paths via cmake.define or CMAKE_ARGS in pyproject.toml |
+Pass prefix paths via cmake.define or cmake.args in pyproject.toml |

 Could NOT find PROJ (missing: PROJ_LIBRARY PROJ_INCLUDE_DIR) |

-Fallback to legacy FindPROJ.cmake module mode; pkg-config unavailable or sysroot mismatched |
+Fell back to legacy FindPROJ.cmake module mode; pkg-config unavailable or sysroot mismatched |

-Force CONFIG mode resolution and verify PROJConfig.cmake exists in $PREFIX/lib/cmake/proj |
+Force CONFIG mode and verify PROJConfig.cmake exists under $PREFIX/lib/cmake/proj |

-Version constraint mismatch in find_package(PROJ X.Y REQUIRED) or stale cached CMakeCache.txt |
+Version floor in find_package(PROJ 9.2 REQUIRED) exceeds the installed PROJ, or a stale CMakeCache.txt |

-Update find_package version floor, clear build cache, and enforce PROJ_VERSION check |
+Lower the version floor, clear the build cache, and re-pin the runtime PROJ |

 PROJ_DIR-NOTFOUND |

-Environment variable unset, stripped by CI sandbox, or overwritten by scikit-build-core isolation |
+Environment variable unset, stripped by the CI sandbox, or overwritten by build isolation | Declare PROJ_DIR as a cmake.define hint so the backend injects it |

 pkg-config --modversion proj 2>/dev/null || echo "pkg-config missing or PROJ not registered"

-# 2. Locate CMake config exports
+# 2. Locate the CMake package config export

 find /opt /usr/local "$CONDA_PREFIX" "$PIXI_PROJECT_ENV" -name "PROJConfig.cmake" 2>/dev/null | head -n 3

-# 3. Resolve deterministic prefix for CMake
+# 3. Resolve a single deterministic prefix for CMake

-export PROJ_DIR=$(pkg-config --variable=prefix proj 2>/dev/null || echo "/usr/local")
+export PROJ_DIR="$(pkg-config --variable=prefix proj 2>/dev/null || echo /usr/local)"

 export CMAKE_PREFIX_PATH="${PROJ_DIR}:${CMAKE_PREFIX_PATH}"

-# Conda/Pixi explicit prefix resolution
+# Conda / pixi explicit prefix resolution

 export PROJ_DIR="${CONDA_PREFIX:-${PIXI_PROJECT_ENV:-/usr/local}}"